wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.72 =
+* Modifies the loading of CSS files to fix an issue with multiple forms in a same page but with different templates.

 = 1.0.71 =
 * Removes the duplicate LINK tags in the public forms.
 * The developer version includes improves the performance of DS fields, and includes a "Currency DS" control.